testillano/h2agent/README.md

  Response body: {"author":"Ludwig von Mises"}
  Response headers: [date: Sun, 27 Nov 2022 18:58:32 GMT]
 ```

+## UDP utilities

+> **Note:** Since `h2agent` now supports native HTTP/2 client capabilities and the `clientProvision` target (which triggers outgoing HTTP/2 flows directly from server transformations), most functional testing scenarios that previously required the UDP channel can be solved entirely within `h2agent`.
+The UDP tools below are primarily useful for **benchmarking** (controlled-rate load generation via `udp-client` + `udp-server-h2client`) and for **integration with external non-HTTP systems** that need to react to `h2agent` events through the `udpSocket.*` target.
+Among them, `udp-server-h2client` remains the most versatile, as it bridges UDP events to HTTP/2 requests towards isolated services.

 ## Execution of udp-server utility